-During a recent chat on “Artist Friendly” with Joel Madden, The “Say You, Say Me” hitmaker, 76, spoke plainly about fame, money, and the people who make it all possible.
-His message was simple, but it hit hard.
-Many celebrities misunderstand the deal they sign up for.
+In a recent conversation on “Artist Friendly” with Joel Madden, the “Say You, Say Me” singer, 76, spoke with unusual directness about fame, money, and the machinery behind it.
+His point was straightforward: many artists don’t fully understand what they’re signing up for.

 Fame Comes With People, Not Just Perks